akela-lang/akela/README.md

 and capable of robust software construction.

 ## Subprojects
-* Akela - The Akela compiler; a compiler written in C
+* Akela - The Akela compiler; a compiler written in C; has a handwritten lexer and recursive decent parser
 * Akela-LLVM - The Akela LLVM IR code generation library
 * Zinc - A no-dependency library for basic C programming tools
 * Cobble - Regular expression library used for parsing coverage files